beatzbyJWE/beatzbyJWE.github.io/index.md

 [Haiti Relief Project](/machinelearnjoe/Disaster%20Relief%20Project.htm)
 In this project I will:
 <ul>
-  <li>Show how data science could have augment administration of life-saving relief in a short timeframe after the 2010 Haiti Earthquake.</li>
+  <li>Show how data science could have augmented the provision of life-saving relief after the 2010 Haiti Earthquake.</li>
   <li>Compare traditional classification techniques with machine learning methods for solving a color-based classification problem.</li>
    <li>Iterate through a simple cost/benefit analysis method where a tailored "F-Score" balances precision and recall during classification.</li>
   <li>Wrangle and combine large datasets. </li>